dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 **Add the VirtualBox Extensions**

-The VirtualBox Extensions must be installed to support higher screen resolution and to support USB devices and the webcam.
+The VirtualBox Extensions must be installed to support higher screen resolution, USB devices and the webcam.

 1. From the VirtualBox main menu, select _Devices_, _Optical Drives_, and make sure that VBoxGuestAdditions.iso is checked.

 2. Log into the Ubuntu VM as the user _frc_.
 When prompted to run "VBOXADDITIONS_5.0.10_104061", click _Run_, then enter the password for the user _frc_.
-After the kernel has been rebuilt, press the _Enter_ key, then reboot Ubuntu
+After the kernel has been rebuilt, press the _Enter_ key, then reboot Ubuntu.

 3. After rebooting, log into Ubuntu.
 Resize the virtual machine's window to ensure that high-resolution display modes are now supported.